 Garage door opener in case the keypad didn’t open.
 A spare poop bag.
 Her cell phone.
 Her earbuds.
 The walking leash with the attached fanny pack cinched to her thick waist.
 Her old-school Asian grandma would appreciate the meat on her bones.
 Meant they were well-off in their culture.
 Too bad it didn’t attract anyone cuter than a seven.

 The weather was cool.
 That meant a light hoodie.
 Slim-fit black sweatpants.

 She hated the feeling of cold ears, so she had her gray skier headband carefully covering her tools of aural perception.

 She strapped on her walking shoes as she walked past her mother’s white SUV and her squat, silver Nissan Sentra.

 Chester was antsy, huffing, puffing, pulling her towards the door.

-Red cars, silver cars, black trucks filed past them, returning to their homes after a hard day at work, being humans, paying taxes.
+Red cars, silver Jeeps, and black trucks filed past them, returning to their homes after a hard day at work, being humans, and paying taxes.

 She flicked her eyes at her watch.
 The pedometer said 1.45 miles as they came upon their home.
 Another daily goal was met.

 The door groaned and squeaked as it rose to allow them to enter their home.
 She blinked and raised her eyebrows.